Purchase tickets online, at the theatre box office, or by calling 212-239-6200.

 Lee Shubert built the Booth Theatre in partnership with the producer Winthrop Ames.
 Named for the actor Edwin Booth (1833–1893), brother of the infamous John Wilkes Booth, the venue was actually the second New York theatre to bear this name.
 The first was built by Booth himself in 1869 on 23rd Street and 6th Avenue.
 Ames’s father had been devoted to preserving the actor’s legacy, so Winthrop’s decision to name this theatre after Booth honored not only the actor, but it connected his own family’s interest with the actor’s rich theatrical history.
 Ames intended to present the most challenging and prestigious productions possible here.

-for colored girls is playing next at the Booth Theatre.
+Kimberly Akimbo is currently playing at the Booth Theatre.

 Click here to review the theatre’s COVID-19 policies.